LeslieAlvarado1/Summit-Seakers_capstone2/README.md

 ## Features

 Homepage: Features a carousel with images of national parks, welcoming users to the site.
 National Parks Explorer: Allows users to search for national parks by state, park type, or park name.
-The results display key information and a link to the park's website.
+The results display information and a link to the park's website.
-Mountains Explorer: Provides details on various mountains, including elevation, description, and coordinates.
+Mountains Explorer: Provides details on various mountains, the elevation, description, and coordinates.
 Users can also view the sunrise and sunset times for each mountain.

 ## Project Pages